SasanLabs/owasp-zap-jwt-addon/README.md

 ### Explanation
 In case the application which you are trying to scan is using RSA or more specifically RS* algorithm then please configure the public certificate TrustStore path and TrustStore password.
 These fields are used to find certain vulnerabilities related to RS* based JWTs.

-Ignore Client Configuration Scan flag is used to ignore client side validations like JWT being sent to the browser in an insecure or non-recommended way.
+Enable Client Configuration Scan flag is used to enable client side validations like JWT being sent to the browser in an insecure or non-recommended way.

 ### Vulnerability Coverage
 The JWT add-on's scan rule attempts to identified vulnerabilities in both Client/Browser and Server/Library implementations.